The Great Incline of the Sierra Nevada

 The scars on the mountain above are the remnants of the "Great Incline of the Sierra Nevada."
 Completed in 1880, this 4,000-foot long lift was constructed by the Sierra Nevada Wood and Lumber Company.
 A unique steam-powered cable railway carried cordwood and lumber up 1,800 feet to a V-flume which carried the lumber down to Washoe Valley where it was loaded on wagons for use in the mines of the Comstock.
 Driven by an engine on the summit, 8,000 continuous feet of wire cable, wrapped around massive bull wheels pulled canted cars up a double track tramline.
 This engineering feat would transport up to 300 cords a day from the mill located on what is now Mill Creek.

-Next Marker:
+Next Marker

-SITE OF THE FIRST PUBLIC LIBRARY
+SITE OF NEVADA'S FIRST PUBLIC LIBRARY

 Have you been to this marker?
 Tell us all about it here!